ericwittenstein/Borderlands-3-Tracker/README.md

 ## License

 This project is licensed under the MIT license.
-Learn more [HERE](LICENSE)
+Learn more [HERE](LICENSE).

 ## GitHub Repo